paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 With the initial reliability a system reliability of $R_{S}\left( t \right) = 0,9092$ is obtained.
 Based on Eq. {eq}`Equation 7.48` the Birnbaum importance is calculated for all components.
 The results are shown in [Table 4.11](syst_table4_11).

-3. Comparison of the calculated reliability with the system reliability requirement.\
+3. Comparison of the calculated reliability with the system reliability {term}`REQUIREMENT`.\
     The difference to the required system reliability is given by:

 (syst_equation4_59)=